rusi/obsidian-colorful-note-borders/README.md

   - Folder location
   - Frontmatter metadata
 - Users can add, edit, and remove rules from the settings page.
 - Users can re-order the rules to prioritize which rule takes precedence when multiple rules match.
-The last rule takes precedence.
+The first rule takes precedence.
 - Compatible with Obsidian's light and dark modes.

 ## Installation